 Standby mode is a configurable low-power mode used to extend battery life when the indicator is inactive.
 In standby mode, the LCD display shows the word STNDBY; press any key to exit standby mode.
-See Section 3.2.5 on page 19 for information about configuring standby mode.
+See Section 3.2.5 for information about configuring standby mode.

-1.2 Front Panel Keypad
+1.4 Front Panel Keypad

-Figure 1-1 shows the IQ plus 390-DC front panel keys and the key functions assigned in normal mode.
+Figure 1-1 shows the 590 AG Indicator front panel keys and the key functions assigned in normal mode.

-The symbols shown above the keys in Figure 1-1 (representing up, down, enter, left, right) describe the key functions assigned in setup mode.
+The symbols shown at the right side on the keys in Figure 1-1 (representing up, down, enter, left, right) describe the key functions assigned in setup mode.
 In setup mode, the keys are used to navigate through menus, select digits within numeric values, and increment/decrement values.
-See Section 3.1.3 on page 11 for information about using the front panel keys in setup mode.
+See Section 3.1.3 for information about using the front panel keys in setup mode.